-You can type any information about your song in the Memo window.
+The [Memo] button opens a dialog where you can type any information about your song in the Memo window.

-This button opens a full menu of settings to use for a polished song arrangement, including a tag (coda), automatic endings, style variations and more.
+The [Song Settings] button opens a full menu of settings to use for a polished song arrangement, including a tag (coda), automatic endings, style variations and more.

-- Chorus Begin button: Click on the Chorus Begin button and then click on a bar number or type a number in the dialog to select the first bar of the chorus.
-The Bar number that you select is displayed. - Chorus End button: Click on this button and then click on a bar number or type in the dialog to select the last bar of the chorus.
-The Bar number that you select is displayed. - The number of choruses possible for a tune is 40.
-Click on the chorus button and choose how many choruses you require. - This is the feel (swing or even, and 8th of 16th) of the song.
-The feel is determined by the selected style. - This is the time signature of the song.
-You can click on it to change the time signature. - The key box is used to set the key or to change it and transpose the song.
+The Start control shows the bar where the chorus begins.
+Click on it, and click on a bar number or type a number in the dialog to select the first bar of the chorus.

+The End control shows the bar where the chorus ends.
+Click on it and then click on a bar number or type in the dialog to select the last bar of the chorus.
+By default, the end bar for new songs is 32, but you can change this default in the Preferences dialog.

+The Choruses control shows the number of choruses.
+Click on it and choose the number of choruses (up to 40).
+By default, new songs default to 1 chorus, but you can change this default in the Preferences dialog.

+The Feel control shows the feel (swing or even, and 8th of 16th) of the song.
+This is determined by the selected style.

+The TimeSig control shows the time signature of the song.
+You can click on it to change the time signature for the whole song or the selection region of the song.

+The Key control is used to set the key or to change it and transpose the song.
 When you press it, you see 2 columns of keys.
 The first column will set the key AND transpose the song; the second will just set the key signature.
 The Visual Transpose setting is displayed in a small font next to the key.
 You can click on it to launch a menu for selecting the setting.

-The Tempo Control shows the current song tempo.
+The BPM in the Tempo control shows the current song tempo.
 Left-click on the up/down arrows to change the tempo by +/- 5 beats per minute.
 Right-click to change it by +/- 1 bpm.
 Tempos can also be typed in directly.

-- This button allows you to quickly set the relative tempo.
-Click the button and choose a percentage or use the Custom Tempo % menu item to set any value between 1% and 800%.
+The % allows you to quickly set the relative tempo.
+Click on the button and choose a percentage or use the Custom Tempo % menu item to set any value between 1% and 800%.
 1% would be 1/100 of the original tempo and 800% would be 8 times the original tempo.
-Hotkeys are available: control (minus key) for half speed and control = for normal speed. - Use the tap tempo buttons to count and set a tempo.
+Hotkeys are available: Ctrl - (minus key) for half speed and Ctrl = for normal speed.
+Use the TAP buttons to count and set a tempo.
 Tap the [-] button in tempo four times to set the tempo.
 It will appear in the tempo box.
 Tap the [=] button to count-in the song and start playback at the tapped tempo.
 As you tap more than 4 times, the accuracy will improve (through averaging) and you can continue to tap until the target tempo has been reached.
 For example, in a 4/4/ style, once you tap 4 times a tempo will be set.
 But you can keep tapping and the tempo will change every beat, based on the average tempo that you have typed.